nicholasren/simple-di/tasks.md

     4.1 create and get bean by type DONE
 5. do not need to type cast when get bean DONE

-6. create named bean support collection inject
+6. parent container scope

-7. container scope
+7. create named bean support collection inject

 8. annotatiable @Component